Student injured in hit-and-run near Oregon State campus; driver sought

 CORVALLIS, Ore.
 (KPTV) - Corvallis police are searching for a driver involved in a hit-and-run that injured a student near the Oregon State University campus Monday night.

 The hit-and-run occurred at about 6:20 p.m. in the 2600 block of Northwest Harrison Boulevard in the Greek Row area, about two blocks from campus.
-Police say the student was taken to Good Samaritan Hospital.
-Their current condition is not known.
+Police say the student, identified as 21-year-old Aliyah Lopez, was taken to Good Samaritan Hospital for treatment of traumatic injuries.

-According to police, witnesses reported the suspect vehicle may have been a tan or brown pickup truck with a canopy or a black or tan SUV.
-Detectives searched the area and will be reviewing surveillance video.
+The college ended by asking anyone with information about the incident to contact Corvallis police and linked resources for anyone impacted by the incident.

-FOX 12 has reached out to Oregon State University for comment but have not yet heard back.
+Based on the investigation, police said they’re looking for a beige or champagne-colored full-sized SUV similar to a Chevrolet Tahoe or a full-sized pickup truck with a canopy.

-No other details have been released at this time.
-Anyone with information about the crash is asked to contact Corvallis police.
+The investigation is ongoing.
+Anyone with information about the crash is asked to contact Detective Mark Smith at 541-766-6976 or mark.smith@corvallisoregon.gov.

 Copyright 2022 KPTV-KPDX.
 All rights reserved.